Swedish Meatballs

 My meatball recipe isn’t truly authentic, as real Swedish meatballs are made with day-old bread soaked with milk.
 I’ve used milk and breadcrumbs, and I’ve added garlic and a few spices, which true Swedish meatballs don’t have.

-Native Swedes tend to enjoy their meatballs with just a bit of lingonberry jam—they don’t typically use the rich brown gravy that is commonly associated with IKEA.
-But my recipe resembles IKEA’s, so that’s what I’m sharing here.
+Note that Native Swedes tend to enjoy their meatballs with just a bit of lingonberry jamโthey donโt typically use the rich brown gravy that is commonly associated with IKEA.
+But my recipe I’m sharing resembles IKEA’s.

 Helpful Tips and Variations

-- Freeze meatballs before pan frying.
-If you have time, I recommend forming the meatballs and then freezing them for about 30 minutes before cooking in the fry pan—this helps them hold their round shape.
-If you don’t care, then cook right away.
+- Chill meatballs before pan frying.
+If you have time, I recommend forming the meatballs and then chilling them for about 30 minutes before cooking in the fry panโthis helps them hold their round shape.
+If you donโt care, then cook right away.

 - Bake instead of pan frying.
 You can bake the meatballs instead of pan-frying, if you prefer.
-Bake for 15-20 minutes at 400°F. You will miss out on the skillet drippings, which lend flavor to the sauce.
+Bake for 15-20 minutes at 400ยฐF.
+Note that you will miss out on the skillet drippings, which lend a lot of flavor to the sauce.

 - Heavy cream or sour cream.
 Sour cream can be used instead of the heavy cream, but the flavor will be more tangy and the sauce will be thicker.
 You could also use a combination of heavy cream and sour cream.